 The dissection of palatal shelves is illustrated in Figure 1.
 The sequence of incisions is designed to minimize slippage of the tissue.
 Following the removal of the head (Figure 1A,B), the lower jaw is removed (Figure 1B,C).
 The incision of the upper part of the head (Figure 1C,D) is done to stabilize the tissue when placed upside down (Figure 1E) to visualize (Figure 1E, dotted lines), pinch (Figure 1F), and excise (Figure 1G) the palatal shelves.

-The excised palatal shelf pair from a single embryo are trypsinized and cultured in a 35 mm dish or in a well of a 6-well dish.
+The excised palatal shelf pair from a single embryo is trypsinized and cultured in a 35 mm dish or in a well of a 6-well dish.
 Larger dishes are not preferred as the cell density is too low for optimal growth.
 Upon confluence, the cells from each well are trypsinized and passaged into three 35-mm-equivalent wells (passage #1).
 Confluent cells from passage #1 can then be frozen down into aliquots of 1 × 106 cells/mL.
 Frozen aliquots are subsequently brought up in a 35-mm-equivalent dish and grown to confluence.
 The cells are then trypsinized (passage #2) and seeded according to the experiment.
 Creating and using frozen aliquots helped to normalize conditions, especially with respect to cell density.
 The use of fresh MEPM cells resulted in more variability in final cell density in experiments, which is believed to be due to a variable proportion of viable or sub-viable cells in fresh cultures.
 In addition, the number of MEPM cell passages were strictly limited to two (listed above) for these experiments.

 Considering that a) cell density was critical, b) MEPM cells from a single embryo were limited, and c) imaging optics were better in a large dish, 2-well silicone inserts were used (Figure 2 and Figure 3).
 For wound-repair assays, MEPM cells were grown in the 2-well silicone inserts until high confluence, then the inserts were removed, and the wound imaged until closure (Figure 3).
 However, for 2D culture, the MEPM cells needed imaging as they grew, so the 2-well silicone inserts were simply trimmed to 1/3rd of their height to allow for clear imaging (Figure 2C).
 Small 3D printed rings40 in 35 mm dishes were also used for 2D motility analysis (Figure 2D).